Snow and Ice Control in the City

 - Limit your travel unless absolutely necessary during severe weather.

 - When traveling on the road, give the operators plenty of space — at least 10 metres.
 Salt, rocks and other debris can fly, decreasing visibility and posing a safety risk.
 Tailgating is never a good idea, but it’s especially dangerous when following heavy equipment.

 - Do not pass a snow plow.
-In addition to the risks listed above, the plow blades may be obscured by the snow it’s throwing.
+In addition to the risks listed above, the plow blades may be obscured by spraying snow and ice.

 - Pedestrians, please stay alert when crossing the street and make eye contact with the equipment operators before proceeding.

 - Remove parked vehicles from streets wherever possible until plowing has been completed.